Hearing Loss & Tinnitus Clinic

-We want to end that stigma.
-Hearing loss is normal, affecting roughly half of all Canadians at some point in their lives.
-Some research has demonstrated that leaving hearing loss untreated leads to an increased risk of cognitive decline, Alzheimer's and dementia.
-If you think you or a loved one has hearing loss, book a complimentary hearing test today to take your life back.
+We want to help people to hear the best they can.
+Hearing loss affects roughly half of all Canadians at some point in their lives.
+Some research has demonstrated that leaving hearing loss untreated can lead to an increased risk of cognitive decline, Alzheimer's and dementia.
+If you think you or a loved one has hearing loss, please book a hearing test at our clinics in Medicine Hat or Brooks, Alberta today.

 Signs of Hearing Loss

 Talking louder in conversations than you need to.